Search Our Catalog

 Click on this link: http://frontporchforum.com/

-Vergennes, and Ferrisburgh are one of 70+ towns/ cities across Vermont offering connection to Front Porch Forum.
+Vergennes, and Ferrisburgh are two of 70+ towns/ cities across Vermont offering connection to Front Porch Forum.
 The Bixby Library was selected as one of the e-Vermont grant recipients in 2011.
 Front Porch forum is one of the digital ways our community can keep informed and connected neighbor to neighbor.

 Explore Vermont Online Library (VOL)